wbleonard/mern-stack-part-04/README.md

 See the [Step 4](https://docs.google.com/document/d/1BZfDNckDjYrC2EByV1eSfQwutXUZlokg0ku01Rtwhzg/edit#heading=h.ywtdr24jlb1g) of the workshop document for detailed instructions.

 ## Step 5: Edit Todos
-In this step we implement the final API that allows us to edit the todos.
+In this step we implement the final APIs that allows us to edit the todos.
 This step introduces a wrinkle, because the client uses a path parameter, but [Realm doesn't yet support path parameters](https://mongodb.canny.io/mongodb-stitch/p/ability-to-set-parameters-through-a-webhook-path).
-As a workaround, we’ll simply pass this value as an argument to an edit webhook.
+As a workaround, we’ll simply pass this value as an argument to the webhook.

+There are two APIs associated with this component: one to load the todo to edit and another to update the todo with the changes.

+### Load Todo

 Add a new Incoming Webhook named **edit** to the existing Todo Realm Service with the following code:

 ```
 exports = function(payload, response) {

   const id = payload.query.id || '';